langchain-ai/pinecone-serverless/README.md

-## Pinecone-Wikipedia
+## Pinecone-Serverless

-Wikipedia is a rich source of informatiomn well-suited for semantic search.

-Recent efforts have indexed Wikipedia using Cohere embeddings [here](https://huggingface.co/datasets/Cohere/wikipedia-22-12) and [here](https://huggingface.co/datasets/Cohere/wikipedia-22-12-en-embeddings?row=6).

-< To add context here >
+Pinecone is one of the most popular LangChain vectorstore integration partners.

+The launch of Pinecone serverless enables “unlimited” index capacity via cloud object storage (ex.
+S3, GCS) along with decreased cost to serve (only pay for what you use).

+This pairs well with LangServe and LangSmith, making it easy to build production RAG applications.

+This template repo provide one such example.

 ### Index

-< To add context here >
+< Pinecone add context to building your index >

 ### API keys